the-turing-way/bookdash/reports/2024-June-BookDash-11.md

 Although these weren't published at the end of the Book Dash, the contributors agreed to keep working on them during Collaboration Cafe and other co-working moments, as well as asynchronously, to have them added to the book and ready for review by September 2024.

-## GitHub activities: New and existing Pull Requests and Issues that attendees worked on - Emma
+## GitHub activities: New and existing Pull Requests and Issues that attendees worked on

 ### Issues (#27)
 * [Missing data handling](https://github.com/the-turing-way/the-turing-way/issues/3593)